Last Updated: April 2023

 Deactivate your account.
 If you have an account with us, you may deactivate your account by submitting your request through the Help portal on your Account Settings page on our Site.

-When you deactivate your account, we may delete your account and any datasets or projects you have created.
+When you deactivate your account, we delete your account and any datasets or projects you have created.
 Unless you request that we delete them through our Help portal, your published queries and the comments and contributions you have made, including to other Members’ or Users’ Submissions, may remain on our Site.
 If you have created an organization on our Site with Users or Members, that organization will remain on our Site after you have deactivated your account until that organization’s account is terminated.
-If there are no Users or Members in your organization, we may delete that organization.
+If there are no Users or Members in your organization, we will delete that organization.

 Additional rights regarding EU.
 If you are based in the EU, and have given permission, we may contact you by email about products, services, promotions, or special offers that may be of interest to you.
 If you wish to no longer receive these communications, you can opt out at any time by clicking the unsubscribe link or contacting us.
 You also may have the right to restrict, be forgotten, object to processing of, or request data portability about the personal data collected about you, subject to certain conditions and exceptions.
+You also have the right to submit a complaint or dispute to a supervisory authority in the country in which you reside, details of which can be provided upon request.

 California Rights for Visitors and Site Members.
 If you are a Visitor or Member and you are a California Resident, California law provides individuals certain rights related to the collection, use, and disclosure of your Personal Information.
 You have the right to request that we disclose to you the categories of Personal Information and specific pieces of information that we have collected about you.
-You have the right to request the categories of sources from which we collected the Personal Information.
-You have the right to understand our business or commercial purpose for collecting or disclosing California Personal Information.
+You have the right to request the categories of sources from which we collected the Personal Information, You have the right to understand our business or commercial purpose for collecting or disclosing California Personal Information.
 You have the right to request that we delete California Personal Information about you which we have collected from you.
 You have the right to request certain information regarding the categories of third parties with whom we disclosed your Personal Information.

 Direct Marketing Purposes.
-Visitors and Members of our Site who are California residents can request information about the types of Personal Data (if any) shared by us to third parties (if any) for “Direct Marketing Purposes” within the preceding calendar year, as well as the names and addresses of those third-parties.
+Visitors and Members of our Site who are California residents can request information about the types of Personal Data (if any) shared by us to third-parties (if any) for “Direct Marketing Purposes” within the preceding calendar year, as well as the names and addresses of those third-parties.
 “Direct Marketing Purposes” means the use of certain types of Personal Data to solicit or induce a purchase, rental, lease, or exchange of products, goods, property, or services directly to you.
 Please note that we may take thirty (30) days to respond to your request.

 If you are a Visitor or Member and a resident of the EEA, the UK, or Switzerland, the following information applies.
 We process Personal Data in various ways as noted above based upon your use of the Site and Services.
 We process Personal Data on the following legal bases: